jitsi/handbook/docs/dev-guide/iframe.md

 * **`cameraError`** - provides event notifications about Jitsi-Meet having failed to access the camera.

-The listener will receive an object with the following structure:
+The listener receives an object with the following structure:

 ```javascript
 {